chermex28/cbs-vegetable-productivity/README.md

-# CBS Vegetable Yield Analysis
+# CWhich vegetables had the highest yield in the Netherlands over the past five years?

 ## Summary
 This project analyzes CBS Open Data to identify which vegetables had the highest yield in the Netherlands between 2020 and 2024.
-Yield was calculated as the harvest produced divided by cultivation area and expressed in ton per hectare (ton/ha).
-Results were visualized as a line chart and a final figure was saved.

-## Question
-Which vegetables had the highest yield in the Netherlands over the past five years?

-## Main insight
-Champignons had by far the highest yield among Dutch vegetables between 2020 and 2024, but their yield declined over time.
-In contrast, the other top-yield vegetables remained much lower and relatively stable.
-This suggests that yield per hectare is a useful productivity metric, but it should not be considered in isolation.
-Other factors (value produced, resources consumed) also matter when comparing agricultural performance.
+Yield was calculated as harvest produced divided by cultivation area and expressed in ton per hectare (ton/ha).
+The analysis shows that champignons had by far the highest yield among Dutch vegetables in this period, but their yield declined over time, while the other top-yield vegetables remained much lower and relatively stable.
+This suggests that the most productive crop is not necessarily the most stable over time.

 ## Data source
 The data comes from CBS Open Data, dataset 37738: